Time-out at Surico Alpaca Farm is a relaxing change of pace activity. One that broadly appeals to young

 farmed in New Zealand; from breeding to stud services and shearing to processing the fibre.

-From small beginnings as a hobby farm up north, Surico has grown big enough to become a leader in the field of alpaca farming in New Zealand.
+From small beginnings as a hobby farm, Surico has grown big enough to become a leader in the field of alpaca farming in New Zealand.
 Sue and Hermione, the owners, have about 133 and know every singe one.

 If you're the least bit interested in alpaca farming for yourself, these are the people to talk to.